AnthonyArfaux/htrdr_kmin/README.md

 ### Version 0.7

-#### Adds the simulation of radiative transfert in combustion media
+#### Adds the simulation of radiative transfer in combustion media

-The new `htrdr-combustion` command performs radiative transfert computations in a scene representing a combustion semi-transparent medium enlightened by a laser sheet.
+The new `htrdr-combustion` command performs radiative transfer computations in a scene representing a semi-transparent medium enlightened by a laser sheet.
 It uses Monte-Carlo to calculate a monochromatic image of the medium or the radiative flux density.
-Both compuations are performed in the visible at a given frequency.
+Both computations are performed in the visible at a given frequency.

 The medium data are defined on the vertices of an unstructured tetrahedral mesh that may be surrounded by a triangular surface mesh representing the inner